-Response Rationale MSDE Response Support with amendments Thank you for accepting suggestions for amendments/corrections to the proposed Social Studies Standards and Framework.
-I believe either spell check or grammar check has created an error in the document.
-Throughout the document and/or is noted.
-It should always be and.
-Inserting or implies the ability for a teacher to choose Euro or Afro centered curriculum.
-Teachers must teach both.
+Following broad-based feedback, nearly all instances of "and/or" language have been removed from the frameworks to preserve clarity and instructional consistency.
+We acknowledge that frameworks set a baseline for instruction and that LEAs have always had the ability to build upon them.
 The shift to "and/or" was intended to provide flexibility for local districts while maintaining rigor and breadth in instruction.
 That said, we understand the concern that this could result in a narrowed focus in some contexts.
 As a result of feedback we received, we removed nearly every instance of "and/or."
 Ensuring that all students engage with a diverse and global perspective remains a priority, and we will continue to explore ways to reinforce that expectation within the frameworks and accompanying resources.